Getting Started With Spreedly – The Most Common Questions

 We see this question most often when the result of the transaction is

 gateway_processing_result_unknown.
 If this is the case, look at the transcript provided by the payment gateway for any helpful error codes or messages.
-We provide two ways for you to obtain this information: via API or using our quick transaction lookup tool at support.spreedly.com.
+We provide two ways for you to obtain this information: via our payments API or using our quick transaction lookup tool at support.spreedly.com.

 Because gateway messages are numerous and subject to change without notification, inquiring directly with your payment gateway is necessary if you need more information.
 We’ve prepared a page in our docs to help walk you through some next steps: https://docs.spreedly.com/guides/debugging/